 Peter L. de la Cruz

-Prior to joining Keller and Heckman, Mr. de la Cruz was an attorney in the Antitrust Division of the United States Department of Justice.
-For his work for the National Commission for the Review of Antitrust Laws and Procedures (Shenefield Commission) in 1978 and 1979, he received the Justice Department's Special Achievement Award for sustained superior performance.
-Mr. de la Cruz gained substantial knowledge of the workings of the Food and Drug Administration, the Consumer Product Safety Commission and other federal agencies while representing those agencies in litigation during his tenure at Justice.
+Prior to joining Keller and Heckman in 1980, Peter was an attorney in the Antitrust Division of the United States Department of Justice.
+There he gained substantial knowledge of the Department’s operations and those of its clients, such as the Food and Drug Administration, the Consumer Product Safety Commission, and other federal agencies such as the Federal Trade Commission.

 - Provided regulatory and general support regarding chemical control, sustainability, worker safety, and science and governance matters for several trade associations, in addition to counsel on antitrust and corporate matters

 - American Bar Association

 - Justice Department's Special Achievement Award for Sustained Superior Performance for work for the National Commission for the Review of Antitrust Laws and Procedures (Shenefield Commission) (1978 and 1979)